Roadtrip um den Mont Ventoux (Frankreich)

 Mont Ventoux

 Basically, you can ascend the Mt-Ventoux either starting in Bedoin or Malaucène.
-We personally favor the climb from Bedoin but it’s your choice.
-In all cases, we would advise you to have lunch after, so that your stomach doesn’t end up upside-down with all the twisties.
+I personally favor the climb from Bedoin but it’s your choice.
+In all cases, I would advise you to have lunch after, so that your stomach doesn’t end up upside-down with all the twisties.

 General warning: beware of the cyclists on the road.